MarshallKrakauer/SantoriniAI/README.md

 ## Getting Started

 I run this on Pycharm in Python 3.9.
 Users need pygame installed, and a computer with some graphics inferface.
 Some virtual environments (like Google Colab) lack the visual capability to show the pygame interface.
-To play the game, run "santorini_ui.py" This will import all the relevant classes from other files.
+To play the game, run "pygame_gui.py" This will import all the relevant classes from other files.
+To have an AI play against itself, run "ascii_game.py" Note that this file will eventually support human players.

 ### Prerequisites